 The functioning or malfunctioning of the economy affects everyone.
-Unfortunately, the educational system has failed to adequately teach us about how it all works, and myths abound.
+Unfortunately, the educational system has failed to adequately teach us how the economy works, and myths abound.
 The goal of this site is to make important concepts in macroeconomics and markets easier to understand for a wider audience.

 A "quick start" MMT-inspired narrated guide to the economy.
 (Part 1, optionally continuing to parts 2 & 3) | about 10 minutes | Level: Beginner - Intermediate |